krisbhei/DEnet/README.md

 # DEnet

-An example on how differential equations (partial and ordinary) can be solved using neural networks constructed using Tensorflow.
+An example on how differential equations (partial and ordinary) can be solved using neural networks from Tensorflow.